erika-tyagi/clustering-nhanes/process-raw-data/README.md

 * Laboratory
 * Questionnaire

 The raw data files are all contained in the `csv_data` folder.
+Note that these files are too large to push to Git – so are only saved locally.

 To pull variable descriptions from the variable codes, we downloaded the variable lists for each of the five components, available on the CDC website delineated by component: [Demographics](https://wwwn.cdc.gov/nchs/nhanes/search/variablelist.aspx?Component=Demographics), [Dietary](https://wwwn.cdc.gov/nchs/nhanes/Search/variablelist.aspx?Component=Dietary), [Examination](https://wwwn.cdc.gov/nchs/nhanes/Search/variablelist.aspx?Component=Examination), [Laboratory](https://wwwn.cdc.gov/nchs/nhanes/Search/variablelist.aspx?Component=Laboratory), [Questionnaire](https://wwwn.cdc.gov/nchs/nhanes/Search/variablelist.aspx?Component=Questionnaire). `NHANES-varnames_raw.xlsx` contains the consolidated variable lists.